 A continuing care provision has been created which reflects the estimated cost of continuing care appeals currently awaiting processing.
 The provision is based on the number of appeals outstanding at the 31st March 2021 and these are expected to be processed within the new financial year.

-Other provisions include £285k in relation to ring-fenced funding received in 2020/21 which may need to be repaid in 2021/22, £59k in relation to a claim against the CCG for lost revenue and £36k in relation to an industrial tribunal case which is ongoing and is expected to be concluded during 2021/22.
+Other provisions include £163k in relation to ring-fenced funding received in 2020/21 which may need to be repaid in 2021/22 and £12k in relation to a claim against the CCG for lost revenue.